Why Loyalty Programs Fail

 - The Ultimate Cheat Sheet for Fixing Problems with Your Loyalty Program

-Loyalty programs are an awesome tool for retaining customers and getting new customers.
+Loyalty programs are an excellent tool for retaining customers and getting new customers.
 The problem is that many of those customers lie dormant and do not participate in the loyalty programs once they enroll.
 One of the goals of implementing the loyalty rewards program is increasing sales.
 If that’s not happening, then your business is missing half of the action.
 Recent studies have produced dismal statistics when it comes to loyalty program participation.
-Consumers belong to an average of more than 13 programs, but they are only active in 6.7 of the programs that they enter.
-The following are some tips that you can use to increase the participating levels of your customers so that you can turn over additional profits:
+Consumers belong to an average of more than 13 programs, but they are only active in half of the programs that they enroll in.

-One of the most common reasons that customers do not participate in the loyalty rewards programs is that the process is too complex.
-Many customers are on the go, and they do not want to sign up for things, pull out cards or visit a kiosk to get a special ticket to get a discount.
+One of the most common reasons that customers do not participate in the loyalty rewards programs is that the process is too complicated.
+Many customers are on the go, and they do not want to sign up for things, pull out cards or visit a kiosk to get a coupon to get a discount.
 Some customers dislike long processes so much that they would forfeit their rewards rather than perform additional tasks.
 The program processes should have as few steps as possible.

 4. Offer Incentives

 You can initiate a short-term promotion with a special incentive every once in a while.
 For example, Southwest Airline’s Rapid Rewards members can register to participate in special promotions to earn double points (earning rewards faster) on all their purchases during a specified period.